Qatar: 21st century

 In June 2017, Saudi Arabia, the UAE, Bahrain, Egypt and Yemen broke diplomatic ties with Qatar, accusing Qatar of supporting terrorism.
-The crisis escalated a dispute over Qatar's support of the Muslim Brotherhood, which is considered a terrorist organisation by some Arab nations.
+The crisis escalated a dispute over Qatar's support of the Muslim Brotherhood, which is considered a terrorist organisation by some Arab nations, as well as over its ties with Iran.
 Qatar was expelled from the anti-Houthi coalition.
-The diplomatic crisis ended in January 2021 with the signing of AlUla declaration.
+The crisis lead to a strengthening of Qatar's relationship with Iran, which provided significant material and political support, rather than its weakening.
+The diplomatic crisis ended in January 2021 with the signing of the al-Ula declaration.
+Qatar did not fulfil any of the original 13 demands, with analysts saying that the Gulf states agreed instead to a vague "joint security declaration".

-On 2 December 2010, Qatar won the right to host the 2022 FIFA World Cup, making it the first country in the Middle East to be selected to host the tournament.
+On 2 December 2010, Qatar won the right to host the 2022 FIFA World Cup from 21 November to 18 December 2022, making it the first Arab and Muslim-majority country to do so, and the third Asian country to host it following the 2002 FIFA World Cup in Japan and South Korea..
 The awarding increased further investment and developments within the nation during the 2010s.
 In June 2013, Sheikh Tamim bin Hamad Al Thani became the emir of Qatar after his father handed over power.
 Sheikh Tamim has prioritised improving the domestic welfare of citizens, which includes establishing advanced healthcare and education systems, and expanding the country's infrastructure in preparation for the hosting of the 2022 World Cup.
-Qatar hosted the 2022 FIFA World Cup from 21 November to 18 December, becoming the first Arab and Muslim-majority country to do so, and the third Asian country to host it following the 2002 FIFA World Cup in Japan and South Korea.